 Steve Grzesiak’s review:

-So, what happens when Robert Altman gets to direct what seems to be a pretty traditional old whodunnit set on an English country estate?
+What happens when Robert Altman gets to direct what seems to be a pretty traditional old whodunnit set on an English country estate?
 I'm not sure it's a question that anyone at any point ever asked.
 The result, though, should not be a big surprise to anyone who is even slightly familiar with his work.

 It's a bit more than just a straightforward whodunnit, as is to be expected when you pull in a cast of this magnitude.
 A gathering of the wealthy and, surprisingly, not so wealthy extended family, friends and acquaintances of Michael Gambon at Gosford Park, accompanied by their many servants and valets, turns murderous after Gambon reveals he is cutting loose some of the bottom feeders on his fortune in the gathering.
 Meanwhile, below stairs, much excitement is had at the presence of Ivor Novello (Jeremy Northam) in the party along with film producer Bob Balaban and his mysterious valet Ryan Phillippe.